chickendrop89/magisk-swapspace/README.md

 (?)
 These commands are presistent across reboots (?)
 ```

+## ⚠️ Warning ⚠️
+- Using on-disk `swap` on eMMC/UFS flash chips is **not recomended** and could result in highly reduced lifespan.
+- This project could be used as the last resort on devices suffering from **extreme** memory pressure

 ## Notice:
 Before tinkering with `swappiness` and `vfs-cache-pressure`, you should understand how do they work:

 - [openSUSE documentation on tuning memory management](https://doc.opensuse.org/documentation/leap/archive/15.1/tuning/html/book.sle.tuning/cha-tuning-memory.html#cha-tuning-memory-vm-reclaim)

 - [Linux documentation on virtual memory subsystem](https://docs.kernel.org/admin-guide/sysctl/vm.html)

-Using on-disk `swap` on older eMMC or UFS chips is **not recomended** and could result in highly reduced lifespan ⚠️ Lower the swappiness to make the it less agressive!

 ## Requirements
 - Magisk 27.O+